AdamNowotny/BuildReactor/docs/adding-new-services.markdown

     isDisabled: false // some servers report projects as not buildable/disabled }]);
 ```
-The order of builds in the sequence is not important as they will be ordered by the ID before being displayed.
+The order of builds in the sequence is not important as they will be ordered according to `settings.projects`.

 Latest status
 -------------